firedancer-io/solana-conformance/commands.md

 **Options**:

-* `-i, --input-dir PATH`: Either a file or directory containing InstrFixture messages  [default: corpus8]
+* `-i, --input-dir PATH`: Either a file or directory containing messages  [default: corpus8]
 * `-t, --target PATH`: Shared object (.so) target file path to execute  [default: /home/kbhargava/repos/solfuzz-agave/target/release/libsolfuzz_agave.so]
 * `-o, --output-dir PATH`: Output directory for regenerated fixtures  [default: regenerated_fixtures]
 * `-d, --dry-run`: Only print the fixtures that would be regenerated